peroxy/AvtoNetScraper/README.md

 # AvtoNetScraper
-Scrapes car information from website avto.net and stores it into a local sqlite database.
+Scrapes car information from Slovenian car website [AVTO.NET](https://avto.net) and stores it into a local sqlite database.

 ## How to run
 ### Requirements